John Rabe: Establishment of the Nanking Safety Zone

-Nanking Massacre
+Nanjing Massacre

-According to Rabe, the Nanking Massacre resulted in the deaths of 50,000 to 60,000 civilians.
+According to Rabe, the Nanjing Massacre resulted in the deaths of 50,000 to 60,000 civilians.
 Rabe and his zone administrators tried frantically to stop the atrocities.
-Modern estimates of the death toll of the Nanking Massacre vary but some put the number of murdered civilians as high as 300,000.
-Rabe's appeals to the Japanese using his Nazi Party credentials often only delayed them but the delay allowed hundreds of thousands of refugees to escape.
+Modern estimates of the death toll of the Nanjing Massacre vary, but some put the number of murdered civilians as high as 300,000.
+Rabe's appeals to the Japanese using his Nazi Party credentials often only delayed them, but the delay allowed hundreds of thousands of refugees to escape.
 The documentary Nanking credited Rabe with saving the lives of 250,000 Chinese civilians; other sources suggest he saved 250,000 to 300,000.
 In his diary, Rabe documented Japanese atrocities committed during the assault on and occupation of the city.

-In a series of lectures he gave in Germany after his return, Rabe would say that "We Europeans put the number [of civilian casualties] at about 50,000 to 60,000".
+In a series of lectures that he gave in Germany after his return, Rabe would say that "We Europeans put the number [of civilian casualties] at about 50,000 to 60,000".
 Rabe was not the only person to record Japanese atrocities.
-By December 1937, after the defeat of the Chinese force, Japanese soldiers often went house-to-house in Nanjing, shooting any civilians they encountered.
-Additional evidence of these violent acts came from the diaries kept by some Japanese soldiers and by Japanese journalists appalled at what occurred.
+By December 1937, after the defeat of the Chinese force, Japanese soldiers often went house-to-house in Nanjing, shooting any civilians that they encountered.
+Additional evidence of these violent acts came from the diaries kept by Japanese soldiers and journalists appalled at what occurred.

+Rabe summarized the conduct of Japanese soldiers in Nanjing in the following manner:

+I've written several times in this diary about the body of the Chinese soldier who was shot while tied to his bamboo bed and who is still lying unburied near my house.
+My protests and pleas to the Japanese embassy finally to get this corpse buried, or give me permission to bury it, have thus far been fruitless.
+The body is still lying in the same spot as before, except that the ropes have been cut and the bamboo bed is now lying about two yards away.
+I am totally puzzled by the conduct of the Japanese in this matter.
+On the one hand, they want to be recognized and treated as a great power on a par with European powers, on the other, they are currently displaying a crudity, brutality, and bestiality that bears no comparison except with the hordes of Genghis Khan.
+I have stopped trying to get the poor devil buried, but I hereby record that he, though very dead, still lies above the earth!